KeeTrayTOTP/KeeTrayTOTP/README.md

 This plugin is for those who already use [Tray TOTP Plugin](http://sourceforge.net/projects/traytotp-kp2/), but also want to use with Valve's Steam.

 > This is a fork of the Tray TOTP Plugin for KeePass2.
 Originally developed by [Morphlin](http://sourceforge.net/u/morphlin/profile/).
-The source code and plugin can be found at http://sourceforge.net/projects/traytotp-kp2/
+The source code and plugin can be found on [sourceforge](http://sourceforge.net/projects/traytotp-kp2/)

 Most of consumer TOTPs use the RFC6238 output style, sadly some companies (eg.: Valve) decided not to adhere to the standard and instead build their own format.